Defeating Dermatitis

 fight gangrenous dermatitis in chickens

-No matter what you do to deal with the bad bacteria, it is impossible to get rid of all of it.
+No matter what you do to deal with the bad bacteria, it's impossible to get rid of all of it.
 The goal is to manage the load levels.
-That is why helping your birds build their immune system is crucial.
+That's why it's crucial to help your birds build their immune system.

 If your integrator allows you to run vitamins, apple cider vinegar, electrolytes and other treatments, try running those as well for added immune support.
 Along with keeping them hydrated, by inhibiting bad bacteria from overpopulating inside the gut, your birds have a better chance to fight against dermatitis.